openshift-labs/learn-katacoda/intro-openshift/container-internals-lab-2/02-image-urls.md

 ``docker inspect rhel7:test``{{execute}}

+It failed, but why?
+Try again with a more complete URL:

+``docker inspect rhel7/rhel:test``{{execute}}

-Notice that full resolution only works with the latest tag.
+Notice that the DNS-like resolution only works with the latest tag.
 You have to specify the namespace and the repository with other tags.
-There are a lot of caveats to namespace, repository and tag resolution, so be careful.
+If you test long enough, you will find many other caveats to namespace, repository and tag resolution, so be careful.
 Typically, it's best to use the full URL.
 Remember this when building scripts.

-``docker inspect rhel7/rhel:test``{{execute}}
+Containers seem deceptively easy, but you need to pay attention to details.